nvim-neo-tree/neo-tree.nvim/README.md

 structures in whatever style suits you, including sidebars, floating windows, netrw split style, or all of them at once!

-### Neo-tree filesystem as Sidebar:
+### Neo-tree filesystem, as Sidebar:

 This screenshot shows Neo-tree opened in the traditional sidebar layout:

 ![Neo-tree file system
 sidebar](https://github.com/nvim-neo-tree/resources/blob/main/images/Neo-tree-with-right-aligned-symbols.png)

-### Neo-tree filesystem Netrw Style

 <details>
   <summary>
+    Neo-tree filesystem, Netrw Style
+  </summary>

 The below screenshot shows Neo-tree opened "netrw style" (`:Neotree position=current`).
 When opened in this way, there is more room so the extra detail columns can be shown.
 This screenshot also shows how the contents can be sorted on any column.
 In this example, we are sorted on "Size" descending:
-  </summary>

 ![Neo-tree file system
 details](https://github.com/nvim-neo-tree/resources/blob/main/images/Neo-tree-with-file-details-and-sort.png)